MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

 ```

 Similar to [on_error](#on_error), but it gets triggered only when the
-node receives a command error from one of the node\'s direct or indirect
+node receives a command error from one of the node's direct or indirect
 child

 ### Literal

 Literal node is a special node.
-It doesn\'t output any value.
-It\'s more
+It doesn't output any value.
+It's more
 like a command branch carrier

 Literal node can accept a str as its literal in its constructor.
 A